 Now if you get snippy and angry, you do validate his statement.

-How do you know then you’re under verbal attack?
+How do you know when you’re under a verbal attack?

 Simple: listen to how you feel.

 #2.
 Know What Kind of Attack You’re Facing

 This requires some experience and knowledge of the different types of verbal attack.

 This requires some experience, knowledge and training in verbal self-defense.

 This is about actually putting the strategy into work.